-For conducting a competitive assessment of the compensation levels for the Company's executives for fiscal year 2018, the Compensation Committee approved the below peer group of 17 companies.
-For 2018, Xerox was replaced by Conduent, which was a spin-off of Xerox in early 2017.
-In addition, Progressive Corp. was removed from the peer group for 2018 due to its increasingly larger revenues.
+For conducting a competitive assessment of the compensation levels for the Company's executives for fiscal year 2019, the Compensation Committee approved the below peer group of 17 companies.
+There were no changes to the 2019 peer group from the prior year.